Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 print(something)

-Another option is to put the code inside an if accelerator.is_local_main_process as in the following code
+Another option is to include the code inside an if accelerator.is_local_main_process like in the following code

 if accelerator.is_local_main_process: